-Here are some of the things that have happened since last week’s update.
+Here are some things that have happened since last week’s update.

 Password policy implemented

 The Projectify sign-up page now implements a password policy.
-Passwords are checked against a number of rules that Django ships with by default.
+Passwords are checked using the default Django password validation rules.

 The rules at the time of writing are as follows: